freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 730.1

 Looks like there's a lot of options with `sed` as well.
 There's a flag to use extended regular expressions.
 Add it to that previous command that didn't work so it recognizes the `+` in your pattern.
-The command was `grep -n 'meow[a-z]*' kitty_ipsum_1.txt | sed 's/[0-9]+/1/'`.
+The previous command was `grep -n 'meow[a-z]*' kitty_ipsum_1.txt | sed 's/[0-9]+/1/'`.

 #### HINTS